magnustymoteus/subsetC-compiler/README.md

   * include guards
   * Do not generate code for conditionals that are never true.
   * Do not generate code for variables that are not used.
+* Project 7
+  * Structs that contain other structs as a value.
 * Extra Warnings